Removing Carpet from Stairs

 The moral of this post is that you shouldn’t be afraid to rip off that filthy carpet because it will eventually look so much better.
 And I absolutely love just being able to take a dustpan and brush to clean the stairs.
 I’m also more relaxed because I don’t have to yell at the family members for carrying around drinks and food.
 I could care less now.

-For the second part of this story and to see what I ended up doing to finish the stairs you can read more HERE and see the end result HERE and see below.
+For the second part of this story, you can see what I ended up doing to finish the stairs and then added riser decals to them.

 UPDATE: Since this stair makeover I have written a blog post about how to install a carpet runner on stairs and I love this updated look so much.